BenJule/docker_los_build/README.md

 For the terribly impatient.

 1. Make a directory to work and go there.
-2. Export the current directory as the persistent file store for the `aosp` wrapper.
+2. Export the current directory as the persistent file store for the `los` wrapper.
 3. Run a self contained build script, which does:
-    1. Attempts to fetch the `aosp` wrapper if not found locally.
+    1. Attempts to fetch the `los` wrapper if not found locally.
-    2. Runs the `aosp` wrapper with an extra argument for the docker binary and hints to the same script that when run later it's running in the docker container.
+    2. Runs the `los` wrapper with an extra argument for the docker binary and hints to the same script that when run later it's running in the docker container.
-    3. The aosp wrapper then does it's magic which consists of fetching the docker image if not found and forms all the necessary docker run arguments seamlessly.
+    3. The los wrapper then does it's magic which consists of fetching the docker image if not found and forms all the necessary docker run arguments seamlessly.
     4. The docker container runs the other half the build script which